-Once you execute that command you’ll see output similar to the following text.
-This is showing the servers IP routing table, essentially this is a set of rules used to determine where data will be directed.
+This information shows us the servers IP routing table, which is essentially a set of rules used to determine where data will be directed.

-When using this technique to find a server’s IPs you’ll keep an eye out for lines containing `src` followed by an IP.
-On these lines, the IP address following `src` are an IP configured on the server.
+When using this technique to find a server's IP, you will want to notice the lines containing `src` followed by an IP address.
+On these lines, the IP address following `src` are the IP(s) configured on the server.

-While it may not look like much to new users these lines are dense with information.
+While it may not look like much to new users, these lines are filled with valuable information.
 Each line of the routing table is there to describe a different behavior or condition.
-More information on these can be found in the ip commands manual pages, these can be found in the command line using `man ip route`.
-You can also read the man page online here.
+More information on these settings can be found in the ip commands man pages.
+These settings are found in the command line using `man ip route`.
+Additionally, we can read the man page for the IP command online.